meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

         'root stuff',
       )->();

-* Currying Results
+## Currying Results

-This code fragment looks much nicer than the previous code fragment.
+This third attempt looks much nicer than the [second attempt](#second-attempt).
 It is easier to see the XML tag, attribute and content nesting.
 The code which produces the XML mimics the XML layout almost exactly.
+This example doesn't, but we could, use the function in `$branch` to create multiple `'branch'` entities.

-The tricky part is the final anonymous function call indicated by the ")->()" in the last line of the code fragment.
-Remember, ml returns an anonymous function.
+This examle does have one really subtle part, the final anonymous function call indicated by the ")->()" in the last line of the code.
+Remember, `ml` returns an anonymous function.
 If we don't execute the outermost anonymous function no XML is produced.
-In fact, XML_elem is not called until that anonymous subroutine is executed.
+In fact, `XML_elem` is not called until that anonymous subroutine is executed.
 Up to that point all we've done is assemble a hierarchy of anonymous functions and argument lists which contain more anonymous functions.
 We must execute the outermost anonymous function to actually produce the XML.
+The lazy evaluation is lazy.
+It doesn't actually do any of the work we want until we force it too.

 One other issue with this implementation can be improved.
-Notice that the first argument to ca4ml is always a reference to the subroutine XML_elem.
+Notice that the first argument to ca4ml is always a reference to the subroutine `XML_elem`.
 It always will be.
 If we know what an argument will be we don't need to pass it as an argument.

 This example shows this change in action.
-I changed the name from ca4ml to make_func.
-The anonymous functions this make_func returns are the only interface to this XML writing technique.
+I changed the name from `ca4ml` to `make_func`.
+The anonymous functions `make_func` returns are the only interface to this XML writing technique.

     sub make_func {
       my $tag = shift;